Skip to main content

 Cashflow Forecast

-A cashflow forecast is an essential tool at this stage.
+A cashflow forecast is an essential tool at both the start up phase and growth.
+Ideally any growth investment should follow a strong project management process.
 This will help you calculate your initial financial requirement as well as the money needed for early days of trading.
 You will have to think about:

 – Actual costs to start – initial purchases.